Edictum

 All packages ship dual ESM + CJS builds.

-Define contracts in code when you need dynamic logic:
+Define rules in code when you need dynamic logic:

 import type { Precondition } from '@edictum/core'